psevestre/openid-fapi/Financial_API_Pushed_Request_Object.md

 This document defines a new mode for handling request objects called "pushed request objects" that allows the client to create the request object at the authorization server.
 This relieves the client from the burden to maintain request objects and facilitates the stability of the authorization process as the authorization server does not need to call back to the client in order to obtain the authorization request data.

-Due to the use of TLS and the aibility to directly authenticate the client over the TLS connection, this mechanism can support plain JSON request objects in addition to the "classical" JWTs.
+Due to the use of TLS and the aibility to directly authenticate the client over the TLS connection, this mechanism can support both signed and unsigned JWTs.

 ### Notational Conventions